 iPhone 11 Problems

 Some of the first iPhone 11 problems we’ve heard about are activation issues.
-These are common during the first couple of weeks so it hasn’t been surprising to see some users have an issue with this.

 If you’re having issues activating your new iPhone 11, check Apple’s System Status page.
 If it’s not showing green, you’ll want to wait until it’s green and then try activating the phone again.